Pre-Workout At Night: How To Take Without Negative Effects

 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-If you have a workout in the evening or at night, either because that’s your usual training time, or because you have a day when it’s the only time that you can squeeze it in, you might be wondering how to take pre-workout without buzzing and bouncing off the walls afterwards, making it hard for you to sleep.
+If you work out at night, you might be wondering how to take pre-workout without buzzing and bouncing off the walls afterward, making it hard for you to sleep.

-The best way to take pre-workout at night is to use non-stim formulas, or to use a smaller dose of pre-workout, and avoid any other sources of caffeine or stimulants (e.g. synephrine, taurine or guarana) such as coffee, tea, cola, chocolate or fat-burning supplements.
+The best way to take pre-workout at night is to use non-stim formulas or to use a smaller dose of pre-workout.
+You should also avoid any other sources of caffeine (e.g. coffee, tea, or cola) or stimulants (e.g. synephrine, taurine, or guarana).

-Because getting a good night’s sleep is so important for recovery, it’s really important for you to know how to take pre-workout at night without interfering with your sleep.
+Because getting a good night’s sleep is so important for recovery, it’s key to learn how to take pre-workout at night without interfering with your sleep.

 Key Takeaways: